-- 1. Unrestricted general funds (UGF): As the name indicates, there are no statutory designations or restrictions on funding included in this group-funding in this group can be (and is) appropriated for any purpose. - 2.
-Designated general funds (DGF): Although the Constitution prohibits the dedication of funds (with a few exceptions), and the Governmental Accounting Standards Board indicates that all state funds are technically part of the general fund, the legislature has statutorily designated some revenue sources for a specific purpose.
+- 1. Unrestricted General Funds (UGF): As the name indicates, there are no statutory designations or restrictions on funding included in this group-funding in this group can be (and is) appropriated for any purpose. - 2.
+Designated General Funds (DGF): Although the Constitution prohibits the dedication of funds (with a few exceptions), and the Governmental Accounting Standards Board indicates that all State funds are technically part of the general fund, the legislature has statutorily designated some revenue sources for a specific purpose.
 For instance, by statute five percent of the Power Cost Equalization (PCE) Endowment fund balance may be annually appropriated to fund the PCE program and excess earnings from the prior closed fiscal year may be appropriated to the Community Revenue Sharing, the Renewable Energy Grant fund and for rural power system upgrades.
 Although the legislature may use this funding for another purpose, using the fund for other than statutory guidelines would conflict with legislative intent.

-3. The "other" fund group contains fund codes over which the legislature has limited discretion.
-It also includes duplicated funding (such as interagency receipts).

-4. The federal funds group contains funding received from the federal government and, for the most part, the legislature has limited discretion over the use of this funding.
+- 3. The "Other" Funds group contains fund codes over which the legislature has limited discretion for various reasons.
+This group also includes both duplicated and non-duplicated fund source types.
+An example of duplicated funding is interagency receipt authority. - 4.
+The Federal Funds group contains funding received from the federal government and, for the most part, the legislature has limited discretion over the use of this funding.
 Typically, federal funds must be spent as specified by the federal program.